-I woke up and realised my bag was missing.
-You know.. the one with visa and passport and office laptop and office badge.
+I woke up and realized my bag was missing.
+You know... the one with visa and passport and office laptop and office badge.
 (A bit of info here.
 At the time of writing this article, I'm in New York, U.S., on an internship in Google, while I am from India).

 Now there are a couple of things of interest here.
 Why was my passport in a bag and not in my room?
-Because I'm stupid enough not to realise that carrying a passport everywhere, everyday, is not necessary when in US. :(
+Because I'm stupid enough not to realize that carrying a passport everywhere, every day, is not necessary when in the US. :(

 So obviously, I did the most obvious thing that came to mind.
 I started panicking.
 After a while when I had convinced myself that losing one internship and summers is not the end of the world, I started retracing my steps.

-Then I remembered I had the dinner at restaurant.
+Then I remembered I had the dinner at a restaurant.
 Hoping that that's where I'd left it, I went to the restaurant.
 But it was obviously closed as it was 8:30 am.
-So I sent mail to my host explaining why I wouldn't come on time and waited.
+So I sent an email to my host explaining why I wouldn't come on time and waited.
 It opened 4 hours later.

-Must've imagined every possible scenario in that time.
+Must've imagined every possible scenario at that time.
 Everything from getting kicked out of Google to getting deported.
 Anyway, once the restaurant opened, I went in.
-Well..
+Well...
 The first few employees I asked were a bit rude.
 I was not willing to give up so easily, so I kept asking whoever I could find in that restaurant.
-After a little while a man heard the word 'bag', and came inside, and said he knew where my bag is.
-He went to the cash counter, and retrieved the bag from a locked drawer underneath the counter.
+After a little while, a man heard the word 'bag', and came inside, and said he knew where my bag is.
+He went to the cash counter and retrieved the bag from a locked drawer underneath the counter.
 I have never been more relieved in my life.

 The point of this article is for you to stop thinking that others don't make mistakes.
 That others are capable of being silly at times.
 Stop comparing other peoples (successes) with your (successes, failures).
 Please.